AplaProject/apla-docs-en/introduction/install.rst

 8. Now launch the **go get -u github.com/AplaProject/go-apla** command.
 Execution of the command can last for several minutes.
 After execution, you should have the directory c:\MyGo\src\github.com\Apla\go-apla with source files.
 There is another way to get the source files – go to github.com/Apla/go-apla.
 Click Clone & Download and click Download ZIP.
 After that, just unpack the contents of the go-apla-master directory of this zip into the directory *c:\MyGo\src\github.com\Apla\go-apla*.

-9. Copy go-apla.exe to a directory, for example *c:\\Apla* and run it.
+9. Copy the go-apla.exe file into your preferred directory, for instance, *c:\\Apla* and execute it.